-Functional Fluidics’ biomarkers are unique diagnostic platforms that assess the health of red blood cells.
+Functional Fluidics’ assays are unique diagnostic platforms that assess the health of red blood cells.

-Functional Fluidics proprietary testing platforms assess key properties underpinning red blood cell function and survival.
+Functional Fluidics testing capabilities include proprietary assays that assess the key properties underpinning red blood cell function and survival.

 Flow Adhesion Assay